dwmoore/personal_blog/README.md

 - Add Paperclip for post images
 - Add code highlighting (Probably by moving away from TinyMCE and toward a combination of Redcarpet, Highlight, and MarkItUp)
 - Add mailing list form
-- Make URLs more SEO friendly
+- Make homepage URLs more SEO friendly

 Issues
 -------------